power of attorney form texas power of attorney form texas

 Health Care Decisions

 A Medical Power of Attorney (MPOA) allows an agent to make healthcare decisions for the principal.
 This is essential when the principal cannot communicate their wishes due to illness or injury.
 The MPOA ensures that medical care aligns with the principal’s preferences, such as treatment options and end-of-life care.
-It provides peace of mind to both the principal and their family, knowing that medical decisions are in trusted hands.
+It provides peace of mind to both the principal and their family, knowing that medical decisions are in the best hands.

 Responsibilities Of An Agent